 Changes to housing will include room configurations and furniture arranged to ensure 6 feet of sleeping head-to-head social distancing, enhanced and increased cleaning of public areas, hand sanitizing stations, social distancing guidelines (posters, social media, university emails), etc. Professional and student staff are receiving additional training regarding the health and safety regulations and you will be able to direct questions to your Resident Assistant (RA), Assistant Community Director (ACD), Community Director (CD) or Residence Director (RD), Facilities Staff, or your hall or apartment service center desk.

-In addition, Michigan State University will use a contact-less move-in process, including curbside check-in during primary move-in days and greater social distancing between MSU staff, you and other students moving in with controlled unloading times.
+In addition, Michigan State University will use a low-contact move-in process, including curbside check-in during primary move-in days and greater social distancing between MSU staff, you and other students moving in with controlled unloading times.

 How will residential spaces accommodate safe physical distancing?
 (Updated 6/29/20)